 In the United States, the SBA is a great resource for questions for paperwork and legalities.
 National resources will vary by country.
-So if you’re not in the U.S. then do an online search to find a resource closer to home.
+If you’re not in the U.S., then do an online search to find a resource closer to home.

 This is where having solid relationships with others is important.
 Fellow professional photographers, lawyers, or advisers can come in handy.
 They can be great sources of information and point you in the right direction!

 While you’re finding resources, gather information on what paperwork you need.
 Each area will need something different to register as a business.

 As business owners, you may also need a business license and a bank account.

 This may seem like a small step, but naming your business is actually quite important!
 It is the first thing people see when starting a photography business.

 Now you’ve thought about what you want your business to look like long-term.
 That should give you some guidance on the name.